 When making initial deposits and cannot finance your account using an existing bank account, it is vital to find out whether using a prepaid debit card for the same purpose will work.
 You can also ask a family member or colleague to help fund the online-only bank account.
 If all other options won’t work, then consider opening an account at one of the local credit unions or local banks to deposit your cash.

 If you are struggling with bad credit issues, banking institutions that offer bank accounts for consumers with bad credit can give you a fresh start.
-These accounts are able to get you back banking the typical way.
+These accounts can get you back banking the typical way.
 There are far-reaching consequences of bad credit.
 These consequences can even affect your ability to open a bank account.
 Going about with daily financial transactions minus a bank account can be quite an inconvenience, besides being costly and unsafe.
 That is why you need banks with no credit check to open an account.

-You have no reason to incur prepaid debit card charges or pay to check to cash when there are plenty of bank accounts for people with bad credit across the U.S. Consider opening a checking account for bad credit and save on:
+You have no reason to incur prepaid debit card charges or pay to check to cash when there are plenty of bank accounts for people with bad credit across the US Consider opening a checking account for bad credit and save on:

 - Money order